Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 Nextor will use the same rule of MSX-DOS 2 to decide which kernel will be the master if more than one kernel is found (the kernel with the highest version number will win).
 However this applies to other Nextor kernels only; Nextor will always override other MSX-DOS 1 or 2 kernels present in the system, regardless of their version number.

-In Nextor 2 the only way to use a device driver was to append it to a Nextor kernel ROM as explained above.
+In Nextor 2 the only way to use a device driver was to append it to a Nextor kernel ROM as explained below.
 Nextor 3 adds the ability to dynamically load drivers in RAM too.
 Except where otherwise noted, the information provided in this document applies to both drivers embedded in ROM and drivers loaded in RAM.
-See [the source of the example RAM driver](TODO: link) for a complete working example.
+See [the source of the example RAM driver](../source/drivers/ram-driver-example.asm) for a complete working example.

 ## 3. Creating a Nextor kernel ROM with embedded driver

-In order to create a complete Nextor kernel ROM that can be used in a MSX computer, up to four components are needed:
+In order to create a complete Nextor kernel ROM that can be used in an MSX computer, up to four components are needed:

 * The Nextor kernel base file.
 This file contains the kernel common code, that is, the "Banks 0-(K-1)" portion shown in Figure 3.
 Its bank switching code is for the ASCII16 mapper (the original mapper used by the MSX-DOS 2 kernel).

 * The device driver file.
 It must be created conforming to the rules and structure detailed in section 4.
 Its size must be exactly 16080 bytes (16K minus the size of the page 0 code minus the size of the bank switching code).
-If the driver spawns across more than one bank, this applies to each bank.
+If the driver spans across more than one bank, this applies to each bank.

 * The bank switching code file (only if the mapper to be used by the target hardware is not ASCII16).
 This code depends on the mapping type supported by the ROM cartridge where the complete kernel will be burned.
 Compiled bank switching code files are provided for the ASCII8 and ASCII16 mappers; for other type of mappers, custom code files must be made, following the rules detailed in _[3.3.
 Rules for the bank switching code](#33-rules-for-the-bank-switching-code)_.